E-Test for doctoral Students

 As part of the procedure for admission to doctoral studies at our faculty, you can be requested to proof your general knowledge in biology and biotechnology by means of a digital examination (so-called e-test).
 This occurs especially when you obtained a Master’s diploma in any discipline other than Biology, Molecular and Applied Biotechnology, or Ecotoxicology.
-After you registered yourself as PhD-student at the Office for Doctoral Studies, you will receive a confirmation letter by the dean in which it is specified if an e-test is part of your admission requirements.
-You are allowed to commence your PhD-research project also when you are requested to perform the e-test, but you must have passed the e-test before you request admission to the final doctoral examination.
+After you registered yourself as doctoral student at the Office for Doctoral Studies, you will receive a confirmation letter by the dean in which it is specified if an e-test is part of your admission requirements.
+You are allowed to commence your doctoral research project also when you are requested to perform the e-test, however, you must pass the test within the given deadline by the doctoral office.

 How to register for the e-test:

-E-tests are offered four times per year, in March, June, September, and December.
+E-tests are offered four times per year.
 You can register for this test at any time by sending an email to Dr. Helen Rosenkranz (email@example.com) including a PDF-copy of your confirmation letter by the Dean and your student id number (Matrikelnummer) and RWTH-ID (TIM-Kennung) (format: ab123456).
 Once your registration is received you will be informed about the time and place for the next e-test.

 Procedure of the e-test: